 CBD (cannabidiol) is a chemical compound naturally produced by both hemp and cannabis plants.
 Not to be confused with THC, CBD is non-intoxicating and more so accredited for its potential therapeutic application.
 CBD-infused products allow consumers a way to harness some of the properties scientifically associated with the cannabis plant with no sedating effect.

 Differences Between Industrial Hemp and Marijuana

 While hemp and cannabis stem from the same plant family, they have a variety of crucial differences.
-For instance, industrial hemp has low THC levels compared to marijuana, which typically contains between five and ten percent THC, industrial hemp contains about one-tenth of that.
+For instance, industrial hemp has low THC levels compared to marijuana.
+This typically contains between 5-20% THC.
+Industrial hemp contains about one-tenth of that.
 To get a psychoactive effect, one would need to smoke ten or twelve hemp cigarettes over a short time.

 The reason for the low THC content in hemp is that most THC forms within resin glands on the buds and flowers of the female cannabis plant.
 Industrial hemp is not cultivated to produce buds and therefore lacks the primary component that forms the marijuana high.
 Furthermore, industrial hemp has higher concentrations of CBD, which helps negate its intoxicating effects when consumed in conjunction.

 Compared to cannabis, hemp produces a much stronger fiber, making it useful in the production of industrial goods such as rope, blankets, building materials, and paper.
 Alternatively, cannabis fiber has low tensile strength and will break or shred easily, making it a poor fibrous plant when compared to industrial hemp.

 An article published by Leaf Science further explains the primary differences between hemp and cannabis.
 It also discusses the main reason that hemp is legal: